Anti-BDS laws: Lobbying

 The spread of anti-BDS laws in U.S. states is largely due to the lobbying of the Israel Allies Foundation (IAF), an Israeli group that encourages formation of pro-Israel caucuses in foreign parliaments.
 In 2015, in response to South Carolina's anti-BDS law, IAF announced that it had drafted a model act, combining the anti-BDS bills in South Carolina and Illinois.
 A model act is a "template bill" that can be enacted in many legislatures with little or no modification.
 IAF also announced that 18 more states were "committed to introducing" similar legislation in their states.

 The Copy, Paste, Legislate investigation into the proliferation of model acts in U.S. state politics revealed that, in addition to IAF, AIPAC, the Israel Action Network, and local Jewish Federations were directly involved in lobbying for anti-BDS laws.
-In three states, Arizona, California, and Nevada, the lobbying efforts were spearheaded by Dillon Hosier, a lobbyist working for Adam Milstein's Israeli-American Council.
+In three states, Arizona, California, and Nevada, the lobbying efforts were spearheaded by Dillon Hosier, a lobbyist working for Adam Milstein's Israeli-American Council (IAC).

 Israeli officials congratulated some states after enacting anti-BDS bills.
-Gilad Erdan of the Ministry of Strategic Affairs, wrote an email to Ohio Governor John Kasich after signing his state's anti-BDS bill into law: "I sincerely appreciate your contribution."
-In 2016, Israel's ambassador to the UN, Danny Danon, claimed that his government was "advancing legislation in many countries ... so that it will simply be illegal to boycott Israel."
+Gilad Erdan of Israel'sMinistry of Strategic Affairs, wrote an email to Ohio Governor John Kasich after he had signed his state's anti-BDS bill into law: "I sincerely appreciate your contribution."
+In 2016 Danny Danon, Israel's ambassador to the UN, claimed that his government was "advancing legislation in many countries ... so that it will simply be illegal to boycott Israel."
 In February 2020, Israel's Prime Minister Benjamin Netanyahu tweeted about his government's lobbying successes:

 Whoever boycotts us will be boycotted...
 In recent years, we have promoted laws in most US states, which determine that strong action is to be taken against whoever tries to boycott Israel.